raystack/raccoon/docs/docs/reference/configurations.md

 ### `EVENT_ACK`

-Based on this parameter the server decided when to send the acknoledgement to the client.
-Available values are `0` and `1`.
+Based on this parameter the server decides when to send the acknowledgement to the client.
+Supported values are `0` and `1`.

 * Type `Optional`
 * Default value: `0`